8 things I wish I’d known before moving to Australia on a working holiday visa

 You may have also heard a few horror stories surrounding the dangerous exploitation of Working Holiday Makers by unscrupulous farmers.
 Corruption and illegal abuses still continue, but the government has been cracking down in recent years.
 Check out the Visa bureau website for Specified Work Listings so you know the place that you work operates everything safely and fairly.

 You don’t have to be a barista, either

 If you’re not looking for farm work or retail work, don’t be dissuaded by what you’ve heard about WHV jobs.
 Contract work is your friend, and in my experience as long as you speak English and have solid experience, you’ll be just as employable as you were back home.
 After two weeks of fretful searching I landed a copywriting job with one of the largest online retail companies in Australia, and spent 6 very enjoyable months working, saving and travelling.
-After that I worked at leading advertising agencies and fashion brands where the work was fun, challenging, ridiculously well paid and contributed significantly to my C.V.
-The work is out there if you keep a proactive attitude.
+After that I worked at a leading creative agency where the work was fun, challenging, surprisingly well paid and contributed significantly to my C.V.
+The work’s out there if you keep a proactive attitude.

 Sponsorship is also an option for those looking to stay permanently.
 If your employer likes your work, they may offer to sponsor you to stay in the country, which would ultimately earn you residency as long as you stick with the company for 2 to 4 years.

 Make sure you’ve got enough in the bank to get started